 A common theme amongst people who are determined to live a life of financial freedom is to not sell your home but instead list it on places like AirBNB.
 You can get paid to rent a room or even your entire house.
 Doing this can help pay off debt and in some cases even cover the cost of your mortgage!
 Check the AirBNB calculator to see how much you could be making.

 Instead of filling these spaces or repurposing them, make the time to completely clear them out.
-Slowly go through the process of clearing one room at a time until you have eliminated a significant amount of square footage.
+Slowly go through the process of clearing one room at a time until you have eliminated a significant amount of space.
 This will help you have less to clear away when the time comes to downsize and it will give you a good idea of how much space you’ll need!

 If you know you are living above the recommended 30% of living expenses but just can’t manage to sell your house right now, you might considering looking to refinancing.
 While this isn’t something I would normally recommend, it often is the best choice to ensure your financial survival.